lowcountryp/quo1/README.md

 # quo1
 =============
 This is a custom quote page using jQuery and build with Bootstrap 3.
+The production theme is MinamizePro, in this case.

 page-q.php is the WordPress template residing in the root folder of the theme.